bukovyn/CentOS-7-Server/README.md

 vi /etc/fstab
 ```

-The following is a sample output of the fstab file configured to automount our /mydata partition:
+The following is a sample output of the fstab file configured to automount the `/mydata` partition:
 ```
 $ cat /etc/fstab
 /dev/VolGroup00/LogVol00 /                      ext3    defaults        1 1